-Here are some outdoor activities in Columbus Georgia that you won’t want to miss!
+Here are some outdoor activities in Columbus GA that you won’t want to miss!

 White Water Rafting

-The course in Columbus is the longest urban whitewater rafting in the world!
-Named “One of the Top 12 man-made Adventures in the World,” rafting on the Chattahoochee, can consist of Class II to Class V rapids, depending on the time of day.
+Dubbed “the longest urban whitewater rafting in the world” and “One of the Top 12 man-made Adventures in the World,” rafting on the Chattahoochee will include Class II to Class V rapids, depending on the time of day.
 Water is released from the dam at different intervals, creating a different experience on the 2.5-mile run.

 Float on the Lazy River

-About ¾ of the way down during our whitewater rafting experience, we arrived at a point in the course where the water was pretty calm.
-Russell told us that if we wanted to slip over the side, we could float down for a ways, lazy river style.
+About ¾ of the way down during our whitewater rafting experience above, we arrived at a point in the course where the water was pretty calm.
+We slipped over the side so we could float down for a way, lazy river style.

 Zip Line to Alabama

 Zip the Hooch!
-That’s when you start a zip line in Columbus, Georgia, zoom across the Chattahoochee River, and land in Phenix City, Alabama.
-Okay, I made that up – the name, not the zipline.
+It’s what the locals call it when you start your zip in Columbus, Georgia, zoom across the Chattahoochee River, and end up in Phenix City, Alabama.

-Pasaquan is a quirky visionary outdoor art exhibit created by Eddie Owens Martin better known as St. EOM (pronounced ohm).
-He worked on his personal utopia for 30 years.
-There are six major structures and more than 900 feet of ostentatiously painted walls using a fusion of styles such as pre-Columbian Mexico, African, and Native American.
+Named by CNN as one of “16 Intriguing Things to See and Do in the U.S. in 2016,” Pasaquan is a quirky visionary outdoor art exhibit created by Eddie Owens Martin better known as St. EOM (pronounced ohm).
+There are six major structures and more than 900 feet of ostentatiously painted walls using a fusion of styles such pre-Columbian Mexico, African, and Native American.

 Canopy Suspension Bridge

-The RiverWalk is an outdoor 15-mile path squeezed between the banks of the Chattahoochee River and the downtown Columbus cityscape.
+A 15-mile walking path, the RiverWalk sits between the banks of the Chattahoochee River and the downtown Columbus cityscape.
 It’s well-maintained and beautiful any time of day or night.